OpenCLIM/ecocrop/README.md

 - Daily values of average, minimum, maximum temperature are required, along with daily precipitation, all on a grid in netCDF format.
 - Units of Kelvin and kg/m^2/s are expected
 - A python environment with xarray, rioxarray, dask, netcdf4, pandas, cartopy is required.
 An example environment.yml file is provided.
+- A mask for arable land (provided in this repo, derived from the [UKCEH Land Cover Map 2015](https://doi.org/10.5285/6c6c9203-7333-4d96-88ab-78925e7a4e73))
+- Masks for 'heavy', 'medium' and 'light' soil textures (provided in this repo, dervied from [BGS ESRI](https://www.bgs.ac.uk/download/esri-soil-parent-material-model-1km-resolution/))

 # Installation and testing instructions

 A small dataset and script is provided for testing the code and checking it produces the expected outputs.
 The test script is set up to produce suitability scores for north Norfolk for 2020 for a wheat crop.
 The test script is ecocrop_testdata_run.py and the test data is in the testdata folder.
 The recommended way to run it is using the Binder instance associated with this repo, but it can also be run on Windows, Mac or Linux operating systems.
+The script should output six netcdf files:
+- **wheat.nc**: The combined suitability score for each day and gridpoint in the test dataset
+- **wheat_temp.nc**: The temperature suitability score for each day and gridpoint in the test dataset
+- **wheat_prec.nc**: The precipitation suitability score for each day and gridpoint in the test dataset
+- **wheat_years.nc**: As wheat.nc but aggregated over the years in the test dataset
+- **wheat_tempscore_years.nc**: As wheat_temp.nc but aggregated over the years in the test dataset
+- **wheat_precscore_years.nc**: As wheat_prec.nc but aggregated over the years in the test dataset and one plot, png file:
+- **wheat_2020.png**: Plot of the aggregated score for 2020 for the combined, temperature and precipitation suitability scores

 ### Using Binder
 The current recommended method for testing the code is to run the 'Binder' instance associated with the code, which automatically installs all the dependencies and allows you to run the code in a notebook from your web browser.
 [Access the Binder here](https://mybinder.org/v2/gh/OpenCLIM/ecocrop/HEAD?labpath=ecocrop_testrun_notebook.ipynb), or by clicking the binder button at the top of this README.